-- Beacon (3280 Helms Ave., Culver City; 2 310/838-7500): Chef Kazuto Matsusaka serves Spago-quality Asian fusion at a fraction of the price at this humble Culver City hot spot.
+- Beacon (3280 Helms Ave., Culver City; © 310/838-7500): Chef Kazuto Matsusaka serves Spago-quality Asian fusion and a fraction of the price at this humble Culver City hot spot.
 The warm crispy oysters in lettuce cups, stir-fried mushroom salad, and miso-marinated black cod are fantastic.
 See p.
-135. - Meson G (6703 Melrose Ave., Los Angeles; © 323/525-1415): Take a culinary tour around the world with Chef Josef Centeno's globally inspired small-plate sensations.
-Crunchy kaboucha squash poppers, salt cod fritters, turnip soup, Maine scallop ceviche, foie gras panna cotta-the man's a friggin' genius.
+143. - Meson G (6703 Melrose Ave., Los Angeles; © 323/525-1415): Take a culinary tour around the world with Chef Josef Centeno's globally inspired small-plate sensations.
+Crunchy kaboucha squash poppers, salt cod fritters, turnip soup, Maine scallop ceviche, fois gras panna cotta-the man's a friggin' genius.
 You'll also dig the suave setting on hip Melrose Avenue.
 See p.
-144. - Mastro's Steakhouse (246 N. Canon Dr., Beverly Hills; © 310/888-8782): You'll find Fred Flintstonesize slabs of hand-cut USDA beef, oysters the size of your palm, and a big pile of creamy mashed potatoes mixed with sour cream, chives, bacon, and butter.
+152. - Mastro's Steakhouse (246 N. Canon Dr., Beverly Hills; © 310/888-8782): You'll find Fred Flintstone-size slabs of hand-cut USDA beef, oysters the size of your palm, and a big pile of creamy mashed potatoes mixed with sour cream, chives, bacon, and butter.
 God bless America.
 See p.
-132. - Tantra (3705 W. Sunset Blvd., Silver Lake; (2) 323/663-8268): Bollywood meets Hollywood at L.A.'s übertrendy Indian restaurant and nightclub.
-It took a studio design company to create the too-cool ambience, and the food is superb.
+141. - Tantra (3705 W. Sunset Blvd., Silver Lake; © 323/663-8268): Bollywood meets Hollywood at L.A.'s übertrendy Indian restaurant and nightclub.
+It took a studio design company to create the too-cool ambience, and the

+- food is superb.
 Lord Ganesha watches over Silver Lake hipsters as they dine, dance, and drink Shiva's Revenges.
 See p.
-152.

-- La Cachette (10506 Santa Monica Blvd., Century City; C 310/470-4992): Jean François Meteigner, owner and executive chef of this tres romantique restaurant, is one of America's most influential French chefs, and his cuisine naturelle menu is full of flavor while 90% free of cream and butter.
+160. - La Cachette (10506 Santa Monica Blvd., Century City; © 310/470-4992): Jean François Meteigner, owner and executive chef of this tres romantique restaurant, is one of America's most influential French chefs, and his cuisine naturelle menu is full of flavor while 90% free of cream and butter.
 See p.
-130. - The Hump (3221 Donald Douglas Loop Rd., Santa Monica; 2 310/ 313-0977): Claim a sushi bar as L.A.'s best-and I think this is the best-and you're sure to start an argument.
-The chefs at The Hump are deadly serious about their sushi: Flown in daily from Tokyo's Tsukijii and Fukuoka fish markets in oxygenfilled containers, it's so fresh that there's a sign at the entrance warning the faint-of-heart that the meat's still moving. - Restaurant Hama (213 Windward Ave., Venice; © 310/396-8783): It's the always-festive atmosphere that makes everyone feel welcome at this lively Japanese restaurant.
+139. - The Hump (3221 Donald Douglas Loop Rd., Santa Monica; © 310/313-0977): Claim a sushi bar as L.A.'s best-and I think this is the best-and you're sure to start an argument.
+The chefs at The Hump are deadly serious about their sushi: Flown in daily from Tokyo's Tsukijii and Fukuoka fish markets in oxygenfilled containers, it's so fresh that there's a sign at the entrance warning the faint-of-heart that the meat's still moving. - Restaurant Hama (213 Windward Ave., Venice; © 310/396-8783): It's the always- festive atmosphere that makes everyone feel welcome at this lively Japanese restaurant.
 Party along with the six cheery sushi chefs as they slice, dice, and drink many rounds of beers and sake.
 By closing time, everyone's singing along to "Hotel California."
 See p.
-125.
+132. - Frida (236 S. Beverly Dr., Beverly Hills; © 310/278-7666): This Mexican restaurant's cuisine is so authentic the executive chef's ancestors are responsible for the recipes (the mole dishes alone are worth the drive over here).
+Bite into a handmade soft taco brimming with sautéed shrimp